 Economic Empowerment Program Volunteer

-Peace Corps has been operating in Namibia since shortly after the country’s independence in 1990, and since 2010 has worked with Namibians on an economic development program, currently named the Economic Empowerment Project (EEP).
+Peace Corps has been operating in Namibia since shortly after the country’s independence in 1990, and since 2010 has worked with Namibians on an economic development program; the Economic Empowerment Project.

-Youth in Namibia face many challenges including poverty, the HIV/AIDS epidemic, an uncertain future, and a small formal economy.
+Youth in Namibia face many challenges including poverty, the HIV/AIDS epidemic, and a small formal economy.
 As the future of the nation, they, and their economic situation, are of particular concern.

-As an EEP Volunteer, your job will be to help Namibians work towards economic security and inclusive development.
-You will work with local counterparts to develop the capacity of Namibia’s aspiring entrepreneurs, promote the implementation of income generation activities and, assist with small business development.
+As an Economic Empowerment Program Volunteer, your job will be to help Namibians work towards economic security and inclusive development.
+You will work with local counterparts to develop the capacity of Namibia’s aspiring entrepreneurs, promote the implementation of income-generating activities and assist with small business development.

 You may perform tasks such as:

-• Working with municipal and regional government offices to provide opportunities to entrepreneurs and increase the ease of doing business
+- Working with municipal and regional government offices to provide and facilitate opportunities for entrepreneurs and increase accessibility to services.

-Additionally, all Volunteers in Namibia are both trained and expected to work on HIV/AIDS issues.
-You may also, have the opportunity to conduct secondary projects such as teaching Life Skills, Numeracy Skills, or building fuel efficient stoves.
+Peace Corps Namibia has two Cross-Sector Programming Priorities (CSPPs): HIV/AIDS and Women’s Economic Empowerment through Digital Literacy.
+All Volunteers in Namibia are both trained and expected to facilitate activities in their communities that contribute to the two CSPPs.
+You may also have the opportunity to conduct secondary projects such as teaching life skills, numeracy skills, or building fuel-efficient stoves.

-Peace Corps/Namibia promotes gender awareness and girls’ education and empowerment.
-You will receive training on gender challenges in Namibia and you will have the opportunity to implement gender-related activities that are contextually appropriate.
+Peace Corps Namibia promotes gender awareness and girls’ education and empowerment.
+You will receive training on gender challenges in Namibia and have the opportunity to implement gender-related activities that are contextually appropriate.

 During Pre-Service Training, you will start learning and developing the skills and knowledge you need to accomplish these tasks.
-This is an eleven-week intensive training period where you will live with a local family and be trained on key technical, cross-cultural, language, medical, and safety and security aspects within the context of Namibia’s diverse settings.
+Throughout the twelve-week intensive training period, you will live with a local family and be trained on key technical, cross-cultural, language, medical, and safety and security aspects within the context of Namibia’s diverse settings.

 All training aims to foster four key professional job functions:

-Serving as an EEP Volunteer in Namibia will give you first-hand experience in a variety of fields including project management, business development, business guiding, training delivery, leadership, planning and organization, intercultural communication, grant writing, monitoring and evaluation and community organizing, to name a few.
-The skills you bring to Namibia and the ones you learn there can make a very real difference in people’s lives, both yours and those of the people with whom you work.
+Serving as an Economic Empowerment Program Volunteer will provide first-hand experience in a variety of fields including project management, business development, business guiding, training delivery, leadership, planning and organization, intercultural communication, grant writing, monitoring and evaluation and community organizing.
+The skills you bring to Namibia and the ones you learn there can make a tangible difference in people’s lives, both yours and those of the people with whom you work.